kubernetes-hy/kubernetes-hy.github.io/pages/part3.md

 <div class="exercise" markdown="1">
 Exercise 13:

-Use Google Cloud SQL or postgres with PersistentVolumeClaims in your project.
+Use Google Cloud SQL or Postgres with PersistentVolumeClaims in your project.
 Give a reasoning to which you chose in the README.
 There are no non-valid reasons, an excellent would be "because it sounded easier".
 </div>

 ## Scaling

 Scaling can be either horizontal scaling or vertical scaling.
-Vertical scaling is the act of increasing resources available to a pod.
-Horizontal scaling is what we most often mean when talking about scaling.
+Vertical scaling is the act of increasing resources available to a pod or a node.
+Horizontal scaling is what we most often mean when talking about scaling, increasing the number of pods or nodes.
+We'll focus on horizontal scaling.

 ### Scaling pods ###

 There are multiple reasons for wanting to scale an application.
-Most common reason is that the number of requests an application receives exceeds the number of requests that can be processed.
+The most common reason is that the number of requests an application receives exceeds the number of requests that can be processed.
 Limitations are often either the amount of requests that a framework is intended to handle or the actual CPU or RAM.

 I've prepared an application that uses up CPU resources here: `jakousa/dwk-app7:478244ce87503c4abab757b1d13db5aff10963c9`.
-The application accepts a query parameter to increase the time until freeing cpu via "?fibos=25", you should use values between 15 and 30.
+The application accepts a query parameter to increase the time until freeing CPU via "?fibos=25", you should use values between 15 and 30.

 ```yml
 apiVersion: apps/v1